DO YOU HATE UNWANTED PIPED BACKGROUND MUSIC?

 - THAT unwanted and inescapable piped music has an adverse effect on human health?
 Like all unwanted noise, it RAISES the blood pressure and DEPRESSES the immune system.
 It also causes problems for the millions of people with hearing problems – 16% of the population according to official figures.
 People with autism.
 ME. presbycusis, tinnitus and numerous other conditions are also badly affected by nonstop music they cannot turn off.

-- THAT more people hate piped background music than like it, according to impartial opinion polls?
+- THAT more people hate piped background music than like it, according to all impartial opinion polls?
 (34% dislike it, only 30% like it, the rest are indifferent.)